BLU

 Harvesting: Hand-picked in 15 kg ventilated crates, cooled using mobile cold storage units

 Vinification: Total de-stemming and crushing.
 Cold pre-fermentation maceration for about 7 days.
 Fermentation in tanks with delestage and remontage for about 12 days.
-Malolactic fermentation fully completed in 228 L Allier barriques.
+Malolactic fermentation fully completed.

 Available formats: 0.75 L